uhlibraries-digital/greens/README.md

 Greens can be used as a Name Mapping Authority Hostport (NMAH) by having a URL in the format of `http://example.com/ark:/12345/57x43/`.
 A request for a metadata erc record describing the object identified can be done by adding a '?' to the end of the request string `http://example.com/ark:/12345/57x43/?`.
 You can view all the minted identifiers by going to `http://example.com/ids`.

+## Suffix Passthrough

+Suffix Passthrough allows you to add any suffix to the identifier which will be added to the end of the identifiers `erc.where` url.
+For example having the ARK `ark:/12345/57x43` with `erc.where` equal to `http://objects.com` will result in the ARK URL `http://example.com/ark:/12345/57x43/object4/item2/thumbnail.jpg` redirecting to `http://objects.com/object4/item2/thumbnail.jpg`.

 ### Minting/Updating Identifiers

 Greens uses an REST API to mint, update, and destroy ARK identifiers.